A tasty and filling lunch or supper from Diana Henry.

-Broccoli and Sesame Noodles (4)
+Broccoli with Mushroom Ketchup and Nori (4)

 Penne with Broccoli and Green Olives (4-6)